nergalex/f5-aks-kic-lab/source/class2/module1/module1.rst

 have been already build on Jumphost following this `guide <https://docs.nginx.com/nginx-ingress-controller/installation/building-ingress-controller-image/#building-the-image-and-pushing-it-to-the-private-registry>`_ and deployed using `Helm <https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-helm/>`_

+An IC is hosted in a namespace owned by Infra Ops, it can be called *infrastructure namespace*.
+An *infrastructure namespace* can host multiple ICs.
+An IC is associated to a unique *Ingress Class* name.
+Therefore an *infrastructure namespace* can propose to Applications several *Ingress Classes*, for example "silver", "gold" and "platinium".
+Because an *Ingress Class* could offer different service level, for example: ADC, API GW, WAF, open source, supported etc.

+In order to published, an Application have to select an *Ingress Class*.
+However an Application, that is hosted in its namespace, cannot use every existing *Ingress Class* because an *Ingress Class* can watch all or some *applicative namespace*.
+For example an *infrastructure namespace* dedicated for non-production should only watch non-production *applicative namespace*.

 - Show Arcadia application published by IC facing Internet

 .. code-block:: bash